Advisor: Peter Baldwin

 Bio: Britney Murphy received her Master of Arts degree in history from the University of Connecticut in 2018 and is currently working towards her PhD from the same institution.
 Her area of research interest is twentieth-century United States history.
 Britney worked in the City of Bridgeport for two years as a Community Needs and Assets Coordinator with AmeriCorps Volunteers in Service to America (VISTA) and in the city’s Office of Neighborhood Revitalization as a Special Projects Assistant.
 Her article, “The Fall of Mount Trashmore and the Rise of Community Activism,” is her first published work.

 - “The Fall of Mount Trashmore and the Rise of Community Activism: Environmental Justice and the Politics of Inclusion, Bridgeport, CT (1991-Present).”
-Connecticut History Review, Accepted and forthcoming.
+Connecticut History Review, Fall 2018.

 - “Bridgeport’s Better Breakfast Program.”
 Bridgeport History Center, August 2018.